Bohaz-111/Lattice-Dynamics---Molecular-Dynamics-simulation-of-vibrations-in-1D-crystal/README.md

 ## Features
 - 1D chain with periodic boundary conditions; velocity-Verlet integrator.
 - CSVR thermostat (canonical sampling through velocity rescaling) with user-set time constant $$\tau$$.
+- CMD evolves the atoms on Feynman-Kleinert effective potential, the method is based on path integral formulation of quantum mechanics.
 - CSPD samples each normal mode at an effective temperature (see attached CSPD document for detail)
 - Real-space <-> normal-mode transforms; VACF $$C_k(t)$$; Fourier transform to spectra $$S_k(\omega)$$ and total VDOS.
 - Exports frequency–VDOS data for plotting.